 Your course start date is the date given on your CAS.
 If you are doing a course that is six months or longer, or for a pre-sessional course that is less than six months, you will be able to come to the UK up to one month before the start date of your course.
 If you are doing a course that is less than six months in length (and is not a pre-sessional), you will be able to travel seven days before your course start date.

-If you are studying a course longer than 6 months and you did not apply using the UK Immigration: ID Check app then you should be issued as a 90 day entry vignette (sticker) in your passport to evidence to UK Border Officials on entry to the UK.
+If you are studying a course longer than 6 months and you did not apply using the UK Immigration: ID Check app then you will no longer be issued with a 90 day entry vignette (sticker) in your passport.

 If you cannot travel to the UK before the latest acceptance date on your CAS you may need to defer the start of your course.
 If your arrival in the UK is delayed, you must contact the admissions team in your department or school to ask them if they can extend your latest arrival date.
 If you cannot arrive in the UK before this date then you may not be permitted to start your course.